kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 for the Pod to be scheduled onto a node.

-If you specify multiple `matchExpressions` associated with `nodeSelectorTerms`, then the pod can be scheduled onto a node if one of `matchExpressions` can be satisfied.
+If you specify multiple `matchExpressions` associated with `nodeSelectorTerms`, then the pod can be scheduled onto a node if one of the `matchExpressions` can be satisfied.

 If you specify multiple node label requirements associated with `matchExpressions` types, then the pod can be scheduled onto a node only if all requirements can be satisfied.